ydb-platform/ydb/ydb/docs/en/core/concepts/datamodel/_includes/table.md

 Partition size threshold in MB from `10 MB` to `2000 MB`.
 If exceeded, a shard may split.
 Takes effect when the [`AUTO_PARTITIONING_BY_SIZE`](#auto_partitioning_by_size) mode is enabled.

-The system may split a shard at its discretion.
-Or it might not split at all, even if the specific size is requested.
+This value is a recommendation for partitioning.
+There may be situations where partitioning will not occur, even if an explicit size is specified.

 #### AUTO_PARTITIONING_MIN_PARTITIONS_COUNT {#auto_partitioning_min_partitions_count}